jank-lang/jank/DESIGN.md

 * I see this metaphor
   * Flexible systems are a river
     * The shape is constantly changing everywhere
-  * Gradually typed systems are a river with some damns
+  * Gradually typed systems are a river with some dams
     * The shape is constantly changing in many places, but it's held in a rigid shape in some places
 * How low can the actual cost go?